secure-systems-lab/secure-systems-lab.github.io/_posts/2018-06-26-SeattleRetire.md

 over 100 participants, was used by over four thousand developers, and was installed on tens of thousands of devices.

-Seattle provided students, developers, and educators a chance to experience run code on different computers, phones, and servers around the world.
+Seattle provided students, developers, and educators a chance to run code on different computers, phones, and servers around the world.
 This was often used to relay traffic from a foreign location, giving students the opportunity to explore how the Internet's performance varies